The global enterprise resource planning (ERP) software market is forecast to grow to around $97 billion by 2024.

 Enterprise resource planning (ERP) is defined by Gartner as “the ability to deliver an integrated suite of business applications.”
 ERP tools integrate a wide range of administrative and operational business processes, from human resources, finance, inventory levels, orders and more.

-Essentially, ERPs make it possible for back-office functions to work together, giving retailers a centralized hub for the data and information needed to run their business.
+Essentially, ERPs make it possible for back-office functions to work together, giving retailers a centralised hub for the data and information needed to run their business.

 While many small businesses start out using siloed solutions for back-end functionality, as you start to grow, the complexity may outgrow those solutions.
 Bringing those capabilities together in a unified solution better connects your processes and procedures for smooth, cohesive business operations.
 “Merchants can grow for years with their ecommerce platform connected to multiple external systems to support back-office tasks.
 However, there comes a time when you begin to lose control of your data.
 For instance, customer data like shipping addresses aren’t accurate across all systems, or you’re rapidly growing and you find that managing multiple warehouses is not possible in your existing systems.
 This is when merchants begin to search for solutions and discover cloud ERPs, like Acumatica.” — Josh Fischer, Senior Manager Product Management, Acumatica